COURSE STRUCTURE -

 We will use a variety of living arrangements.
 The most common will be camping and hosteling.

-There is no college dorm at Glacier National Park, or Disney World, or in the Grand Canyon, and a cornucopia of our other landing spots across the USA and our international countries.
+There is no college dorm at Glacier National Park, or Disney World, or in the Grand Canyon, and a cornucopia of our other landing spots across the USA and our international destinations.

-I suppose if you need group bathrooms, a roommate that's hard to get rid of, noisy disrespectful neighbors, running water, a toilet seat, somewhat controllable room climate, and the same views everyday, well, then you definitely should not apply - in fact, please don't apply.
+I suppose if you need group bathrooms, a roommate that's hard to get rid of, noisy disrespectful neighbors, running water, somewhat controllable room climate, and the same views everyday, well, then you definitely should not apply - in fact, please don't apply.

 COMMUNITY -